 The security staff makes regular rounds of all campus buildings and monitors all fire alarm systems via a two-way radio system.
 Members of the department also administer the card access systems and security camera systems on campus.
 The card access system allows for access to be given to different buildings on campus using a college issued identification card.
 An emergency text messaging system has also been put into place for use during occasions that require mass notification of the campus community.

 Crime prevention presentations are made regularly, upon request, to a wide variety of student groups.
 Members of the campus community are encouraged to report emergencies and criminal activity to campus security and to the Franklin City Police/Fire Department by dialing 911.
-The non-emergency number for the campus security office is 317.738.8888.
+The non-emergency number for the campus office of security is 317.738.8888.

 Franklin College has an emergency management plan.
 The plans purpose is a local level integrated emergency management tool designed to direct the emergency-disaster response of Franklin College.
 The plan goal is to provide a means to utilize all available resources to PREPARE for and prevent potential emergencies or disasters whenever possible, and deal efficiently with the effects of the inevitable events; RESPOND to the needs to save lives and protect property: and promote a means to RECOVER mission, critical business, and academic operations.